Essential Guide to EPIRBs: Do I Need an EPIRB? And Choosing the Right Type

 Navigating EPIRB Categories and Activation Methods

-There are many EPRIB safety products on the market, so it is crucial to understand that not all frequencies and systems serve as primary alert signals.
-Generally, EPIRBs are classified into two categories: Category I and Category II.
 Category I EPIRBs offer the flexibility of activation either manually or automatically, whereas Category II EPIRBs can only be activated manually.
 Despite this difference in activation methods, both types of EPIRBs transmit distress signals at a frequency of 406MHz.

 Typically, an Emergency Position-Indicating Radio Beacon is tailored to meet essential requirements for vessel installation, encompassing design, specifications, and necessary approvals.
 These include automatic activation, distress signaling for a minimum of 48 hours at -20°C, robustness, and waterproofing.
 An EPIRB endorsed in compliance with the latest product standards features key elements such as 406MHz and 121.5MHz frequencies, Automatic Identification System (AIS), GPS positioning, and optional Return Link System (RLS).
 Additionally, it incorporates both visual LED and IR-LED for expedited assistance during search and rescue operations.

 Undoubtedly, the latest iteration of the product standard has yielded the most effective EPIRB ever introduced to the market.
 The most reliable EPIRB is one approved in accordance with IEC 61097-2 Ed.4 and wheelmark certified according to IMO MSC.471(101).
-In other words, the latest version of the product standard has led to the development of the most effective EPIRBs currently available
+In other words, the latest version of the product standard has led to the development of the most effective EPIRBs currently available.

 Ensuring Proper Registration and Compliance